mgechev/blog.mgechev.com/_posts/2013-12-18-inheritance-services-controllers-in-angularjs.md

 ## Controllers inheritance

 First, lets talk about controllers.
-Actually it is very unlikely to inherit from parent controller.
+Actually it is very unlikely to inherit from parent controller (except when you're using the controller as syntax, see bellow).
 This is the case because by implementation the scope in the child controller will inherit prototypically from the scope of its parent.
 So when you need to reuse functionality from the parent controller, all you need to do is add the required methods to the parent scope.
 By doing this the child controller will have access to all these methods through the prototype of its scope i.e.:

 {% highlight javascript %}myModule.controller('ParentCtrl', function ($scope) {
   $scope.parentMethod = function () {